PepeuFBV/Assembly-String-Functions/README.md

 # Assembly-String-Functions
-Project for the development of an assembly MIPS code for example string functions.
+Project for the development of an assembly MIPS code for simple string functions.